May 2026

 OpenClaw + n8n: The Hybrid Architecture for Production AI Agents

 OpenClaw reasons. n8n executes.
-Together they create AI agents that are powerful, auditable, and safe — with your AI never touching a single password.
-Here’s the “brain and hands” architecture, what it costs, and why it needs expert setup.
+Together they create AI agents that are powerful, auditable, and safe, with your AI never touching a single password.
+Here's the "brain and hands" architecture, what it costs, and why it needs expert setup.

 March 2026